ghdl/ghdl/README.md

 LLVM has the same pros/cons as GCC, but it is easier to build.
 However, coverage (`gcov`) is unique to GCC.

 You can find specific instructions for each of the options in '[Building](http://ghdl.readthedocs.io/en/latest/building/Building.html)'.

+# Project structure

+## Regular users

+- The 'regular' tool allows analysis, compilation, simulation and (very experimental) synthesis of EDIF netlists.
+It is written in Ada and C, and three different backends are supported, which are sometimes named `ghdl_mcode`, `ghdl_gcc` and `ghdl_llvm`.
+This is the entrypoint for most users.

+- [ghdl-ls](https://github.com/ghdl/ghdl-language-server/tree/master/ghdl-ls) implements Language Server Protocol (LSP) in Python.
+VHDL analysis features provided by GHDL are accessed through `libghdl-py`.
+This can be integrated in text editors or IDES, such as, Vim, Emacs, Atom or Visual Studio Code.

+- [vscode-client](https://github.com/ghdl/ghdl-language-server/tree/master/vscode-client) is an extension for [Visual Studio Code (VSC)](https://code.visualstudio.com/) to provide language support for VHDL by interfacing `ghdl-ls`.

+## Advanced users

+- `libghdl` is a shared library that includes a subset of the regular features plus some features to be used by extension tools (i.e. `libghdl-py`).
+This is built along with the regular GHDL and it supports both non-synthesisable and synthesisable code.
+Nonetheless, this is not for users, but for tools built on top of the core.

+- [libghdl-py](python/libghdl) is a Python interface to `libghdl`.
+Currently, it is only used by `ghdl-ls`; however, it can be useful for advanced users which are willing to build Python utilities based on GHDL.

+## Experimental

+- `libghdlsynth` is a shared library that includes the analysis and synthesis features of the core GHDL, but not the pieces for compilation/simulation.

+- [ghdlsynth-beta](https://github.com/tgingold/ghdlsynth-beta) is the integration of GHDL as a frontend plugin module for [Yosys Open SYnthesis Suite](http://www.clifford.at/yosys/), which uses the `libghdlsynth` library.

+- `ghdl_simul`, which supports interpreted simulation, is available for historical reasons and for development/debugging only.
+It is very slow compared to the 'regular' compiled simulation and not all the features are supported.